ONSdigital/ons-poc-data/README.md

 ## Conversion Output

+The conversion generates some intermediary files which are later used to populate Mongodb.

-The conversion generates several kinds of files:
+The conversion generates several kinds of files.:

 * Series (`series-*.json`) -- in this case, just a single series, the PPI
 * Release (`release-*.json`) -- one for each of the monthly releases of the PPI